timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 [dialectical behavior therapy](https://dbtselfhelp.com/dbt-skills-list/emotion-regulation/).
 By producing such templated documents, i.e. by standardizing and tracking emotional data,
-I bypass feelings the guilt of procrastination, and I instead feel proud of translating my raw emotions into information that can then be acted upon and analyzed.
+I bypass feeling the guilt of procrastination, and I instead feel proud of translating my raw emotions into information that can then be acted upon and analyzed.
 This helps accomplish the second